KenKundert/avendesora/doc/overview.rst

     > avendesora edit bank

-This opens the MechanicsBank account in your editor (you can select your editor by modifying the *edit_account* setting).
+This opens the MechanicsBank account in your editor (you can select your editor by modifying the :ref:`edit_account setting <settings>`).
 Once you modify your account, you should save the file and exit the editor.
-The change will be checked and if there are any errors, you will be given a chance to reopen the account file and fix the account.
+The change will be checked and if there are any errors, you will be given a chance to reopen the account file and fix the problem.

 Additional Features